Since

 1895 to 1948.
 Deep level resentments, toward the Japanese and mainland

-research suggests resolution of these conflicts could help
+research suggests solutions for some of these conflicts; this help

-these East Asian populations coexist.
-Moreover the failure of the
+is needed so East Asian populations coexist.
+Moreover the failure of

 United States to support a democratic free Taiwan is a notable